preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users-75/index.rst

 + **User type**: Select user type in the list.
 User types that should be available here must be set up using the option in the User management menu.
 + **Authentication information**: Add an authentication Email.
 This is mandatory.
 If needed, enter a  phone number for mobile authentication.
 + **Time-limited account**: if this user account should be active for a specific time period only, select this option and set the start and ned date.
-+ **Send on-boarding link by Email to user**: You can chosse to send an on-boarding Email to the user by selecting this option.
++ **Email the on-boarding link to the user**: You can chosse to send an on-boarding Email to the user by selecting this option.
 The Email is sent when the user is saved.

 Note that you can enable, disable or reset an Omnia user account using the authentication settings (the key), see above.